 It would be wrong to say that the film is overly clever, but in a film like this, it’s almost not really the point, instead, you are supposed to watch some gruesome deaths, enjoy some jump scares and laugh at some cheesier parts (and there are many).

 The plot is near-ridiculous and shares nothing with the film it shares a name with, apart from needing special glasses to see the ghosts, But, again when it comes to popcorn horror films you don’t go think, you go to be scared, think more Sinister than Hereditary.

 Despite being nearly 20 years old, the visual special effects are still great, especially the makeup effects of the ghosts.
-The editing, on the other hand, is very of its time, with lots of jump cuts effects, reminding me a little of the old anti-piracy advert that was shown before DVD’s, though there was one panning shot in the families apartment, explaining the loss of their mother than I found hugely enjoyable.
+The editing, on the other hand, is very of its time, with lots of jumps cuts effects, reminding me a little of the old anti-piracy advert that was shown before DVD’s, though there was one panning shot in the families apartment, explaining the loss of their mother than I found hugely enjoyable.

-The only real downside was that given all the time the filmmakers spent creating imaginary character design, we could have done with a bit more time devoted to the background of the ghosts, maybe them being captured along with some backstory like with the Jugganort.
+The only real downside was that given all the time the filmmakers spent creating imaginary character design, we could have done with a bit more time devoted to the background of the ghosts, maybe them being captured along with some backstory like with the juggernaut.